bttger/sql-to-json/README.md

 - [x] Calculated fields that can use all built-in functions (even window functions)
 - [ ] GROUP BY and HAVING conditions (See the [RFC](./rfc/group-by-and-having-support.md))

+## Drawbacks
+The database response contains only a single column (with column type JSON).
+You won't get type information about the columns that you have queried since they will be mapped to JSON.
+JSON doesn't specify all types that are available in modern DBMS (e.g. dates will be represented as strings).

 ## Supported Databases
 - [x] MySQL (>=8.0.14; MariaDB is not supported due to lack of lateral joins)
 - [ ] PostgreSQL